 So you do too.

 Now, a chiodo di maiale is what the workers who are slaughtering your pig get to eat while they’re busy grinding the thing up to make salami.
-You just take a little of the salame before you stuff it into the intestines and put it in a terracotta testa and cook it up.
-It’s over there—>
+You just take a little of the salami before you stuff it into the intestines and put it in a terracotta testa and cook it up like you see in the picture above.

 Now, here’s the thing.
 You can put some meat on your panigacci and fold it in half and eat it like a taco.
 That’s perfectly fine.
-Or if you are one of those reprobates who refuses to eat meat, you can slather on some of that soft cheese and do the same thing.
+Or, if you are one of those reprobates who refuse to eat meat, you can slather on some of that soft cheese and do the same thing.

 BUT, if you are American, you have no such rules.